LNSOTOM/forestGISML/README.md

 values derived from a non-linear regression model that establish growth canopy potential at a site and fit the multiple factors into the models, which could explain the productivity by location.
 ## 1.2 Data Sourced
 The SI was sourced by the forestry company Timberlands Pacific.
-My supervisors are: Dr. Muhammad Bilal Amin (Computing & Information Systems, University of Tasmania), Dr. Matthew J Cracknell (Postdoctoral Research Fellow in Earth Informatics at the ARC Industrial Transformation Research Hub for Transforming the Mining Value Chain) and Dr. Robert Musk (Data Analyst/Forest Scientist at Timberlands Pacific).
+Supervisors are: , Dr. Matthew J Cracknell (Postdoctoral Research Fellow in Earth Informatics at the ARC Industrial Transformation Research Hub for Transforming the Mining Value Chain), Dr. Robert Musk (Data Analyst/Forest Scientist at Timberlands Pacific) and Dr. Muhammad Bilal Amin (Computing & Information Systems, University of Tasmania).
 For data collection and processing, GIS processing techniques has been applying to extract all the attributes and achieved more accurate predictions.
 ## 1.3 Data Dimension